rei2hu/multiplayerpianokeys-script/README.md

 # MultiplayerPianoKeysScript
-change multiplayerpiano.com script to match the piano keys used on virtual piano
+A modification of the multiplayerpiano.com script to match the piano keys used on virtual piano and a few other features